pfdubois/BridgeBidding/source/CompetingSuit.rst

 example, after an auction that begins (1♣)-P-(2♣), bidding is strongly encouraged, because RHO does not have diamonds, hearts, or spades, and has limited values; whereas after (1♥)–P–(2♥), clubs and diamonds are not safe – either opponent may have them.
+(The first example assumes they are not playing :ref:`Inverted Minors <inverted_minors>`.)

 When you are in fourth seat, you can overcall, but if passing would end the auction see :ref:`Balancing <Balancing>`.
 If they have both bid you need a very good suit,